Ever wanted to lead a life that was built around freedom?

 Logo design courses on Udemy:

 If you’ve ever done customer service offline, your skills can quite easily translate to working remotely as well.

 Businesses are increasingly looking for customer support staff able to provide email support, tech support and even respond to customer queries via social media.
 Find a business with a strong need for good support staff and you could have a great online job on your hands.

 Want to develop your customer service skills?
 Check these courses to get started:

-For those of you who are creative with a super artistic bent of mind, have you ever considered developing your skills in illustration to find online work?
+For those of you who are creative with a super artistic bent of mind, have you ever considered developing your digital skills in illustration to find online work?

 From fashion to magazines, books to technical design – an illustrator’s skills are widely sought after.
 You can also sell your creative illustrations on sites like Behance.